 A budget allows you to give yourself spending money and to pay your bills.
 By sticking to the budget, you’re going to do a good job of balancing and saving money.
 Start out by reassessing your budget, if you already have one.
 Make sure that your bills are covered, as well as other necessities, like fuel, groceries, and clothing.

 Whatever is left of your paycheck can be divided between gifting and saving.
 Once your budget is finalized, it is important to adhere to it.
-If your allotted grocery money for the week has been consumed and you then find out that Reese’s peanut butter pumpkins have just hit the shelves, don’t even think about digging into your wallet.
+If your allotted grocery money for the week has been consumed and you then find out that Cadbury Mini Eggs have just hit the shelves, don’t even think about digging into your wallet.
 Wait until next week, when your grocery budget has reset.
 Practicing this self-control can be hard, but very rewarding.

 Save your money, watch it grow

 The more money you save, the more motivating it is to keep saving.
 Don’t be afraid to save up for something you want.
-Instead of running out and buying it, you can save up for it.
+Instead of running out and buying it on credit, you can save up for it.
 The result is much sweeter, when you save money for something you want, instead of making a spontaneous purchase.

 I’d love to know, how do you personally balance saving money and spending it?